ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Clients implement the RATS Attester role.

 Token:
-: A cryptographic authentication message used for authorization decisions.
+: A cryptographic authentication message used for authorization decisions, produced as output from an issuance mechanism or protocol.

 Origin:
 : An entity that consumes tokens presented by Clients and uses them to make authorization decisions.

-Challenge:
+Token challenge:
-: The mechanism by which Origins request tokens from Clients.
+: The mechanism by which Origins request tokens from Clients, often denoted TokenChallenge.

+Token request:
+: A message used by Clients to request a token from an Issuer, often denoted TokenRequest.

+Token response:
+: A message used by Issuers to send tokens to a Client, often denoted TokenResponse.

 Redemption:
-: The mechanism by which Clients present tokens to Origins for consumption.
+: The mechanism by which Clients present tokens to Origins for the purposes of authorization.

 Issuer:
 : An entity that issues tokens to Clients for properties